 The "question of randomness" has been puzzling thinkers for ages.
 Aspects of this question range from philosophical doubts regarding the existence of randomness (in the world) and reflections on the meaning of randomness (in our thinking) to technical questions regarding the measuring of randomness.
-Among many other things, the second half of the 20th century has witnessed the development of three theories of randomness, which address different aspects of the foregoing question.
+Among many other things, the second half of the twentieth century has witnessed the development of three theories of randomness, which address different aspects of the foregoing question.

-The first theory (cf., [13]), initiated by Shannon [51], views randomness as representing lack of information, which in turn is modeled by a probability distribution on the possible values of the missing data.
+The first theory (cf., [16]), initiated by Shannon [63], views randomness as representing uncertainty, which in turn is modeled by a probability distribution on the possible values of the missing data.
 Indeed, Shannon's Information Theory is rooted in probability theory.
-Information Theory is focused at distributions that are not perfectly random (i.e., encode information in a redundant manner), and characterizes perfect randomness as the extreme case in which the information contents is maximized (i.e., in this case there is no redundancy at all).
-Thus, perfect randomness is associated with a unique distribution - the uniform one.
+Information Theory focuses on distributions that are not perfectly random (i.e., encode information in a redundant manner), and characterizes perfect randomness as the extreme case in which the uncertainty is maximized (i.e., in this case there is no redundancy at all).
+Thus, perfect randomness is associated with a unique distribution- the uniform one.
 In particular, by definition, one cannot (deterministically) generate such perfect random strings from shorter random seeds.

-The second theory (cf., [33, 34]), initiated by Solomonov [52], Kolmogorov [30], and Chaitin [11], views randomness as representing lack of structure, which in turn is reflected in the length of the most succinct (effective) description of the object.
+The second theory (cf., [41, 42]), initiated by Solomonoff [64], Kolmogorov [38], and Chaitin [14], views randomness as representing the lack of structure, which in turn is reflected in the length of the most succinct (effective) description of the object.
 The notion of a succinct and effective description refers to a process that transforms the succinct description to an explicit one.
 Indeed, this theory of randomness is rooted in computability theory and specifically in the notion of a universal language (equiv., universal machine or computing device).
-It measures the randomness (or complexity) of objects in terms of the shortest program (for a fixed universal machine) that generates the object.
-Like Shannon's theory, Kolmogorov Complexity is quantitative and perfect random objects appear as an extreme case.
+It measures the randomness (or complexity) of objects in terms of the shortest program (for a fixed universal machine) that generates the object.1 Like Shannon's theory, Kolmogorov Complexity is quantitative and perfect random objects appear as an extreme case.
 However, following Kolmogorov's approach one may say that a single object, rather than a distribution over objects, is perfectly random.
 Still, by definition, one cannot (deterministically) generate strings of high Kolmogorov Complexity from short random seeds.

-&lt;sup>1We mention that Kolmogorov's approach is inherently intractable (i.e., Kolmogorov Complexity is uncomputable).
+$^{^1\}mathrm{We}$ mention that Kolmogorov's approach is inherently intractable (i.e., Kolmogorov Complexity is uncomputable).